 Successful submissions will explain why the topic is relevant to the data limitation caused problem that may be solved through the physical understanding of domain knowledge.
 In addition to citing relevant, published work, authors must cite and relate their submissions to relevant prior publications of their own.
 Ethical approval for experiments with human subjects should be demonstrated as part of the submission.

 June 23, 2019 June 30, 2019, submit HERE

 July 1, 2019 July 8, 2019

 Workshop Date: September 9 and 10, 2019

-Please submit short papers using the SIGCHI Extended Abstract format with no more than 8 pages of content.
+Please submit short papers using the SIGCHI Extended Abstract format with 2-8 pages of content.
+Note that we use the newest ACM SIGCHI Extended Abstract template.
+Please refer to this link.
 Submissions may include as many pages as needed for references.
 The submissions should not be anonymous.

 Template download: here

 PoI as the Physical Knowledge for Human Behavior Prediction

 Yong Li.
 Associate Professor of the Department of Electronic Engineering, Tsinghua University

 The CPD 2019 workshop is part of (co-located with) Ubicomp 2019, which will be held at London.